learn-co-curriculum/phrg-case-statements-readme/README.md

   #...
 end
 ```
+###Step 3: Add the Code

-Now, we add the code that we want to run if the `case` value matches the `when` condition.
+What do you want to happen when the value and condition match?
+Now we add the code that we want to run if the `case` value matches the `when` condition.

 ```ruby
 case "friendly_greeting"